-Eva Kaili is the most influential EMP in EU’s Digital Policy, according to the Influence Index 2020.
+Eva Kaili is the most influential EMP in EU’s Digital Policy, according to the Influence Index 2020 and in January 2021 elected Vice President of the European Parliament, supported by the Socialists and Democrats Group.
 Working closely with Margrethe Vestager, she is one of the top politicians in Europe apt to talk about how EU is working to protect our digital rights as citizens and what the big tech companies should expect (including fines).

 Talking to Moonshot.News’ Dimitra Letsa, Eva Kaili stresses that in Europe when it comes to citizens’ privacy protection and freedom of speech it is democratically elected legislators deciding – not the big IT.
 Legislation is needed, she says.
 “We cannot expect self-control and self-regulation – especially not from the superpowers and the big platforms.”